Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 The risk profile, however, shifts toward platform and vendor quality.
 Since cryptographic operations occur within specialized software or hardware, operators must trust implementation correctness and procedure compliance.
 Prominent providers like Fireblocks and Copper have deployed MPC, though the technology's complexity has revealed vulnerabilities in protocols like GG18 and GG20, including private key extraction risks.
 This less-standardized approach demands transparent vendor updates, verifiable logs, and careful auditing of distributed key generation transcripts.

-Understanding this distinction becomes important when evaluating another common approach to distributed custody: Shamir's Secret Sharing.
+These threshold signature schemes operate fundamentally differently from another common approach to distributed custody: Shamir's Secret Sharing.

 #### Shamir's Secret Sharing: Storage and Recovery